Location: Toronto, Ontario

 Urban trees planted in soil cells have been found to grow much more quickly, preventing soil compaction and allowing for larger volumes of healthy soil.

-“Urban trees planted in soil cells have been found to grow much more quickly, preventing soil compaction and allowing for larger volumes of healthy soil,” explained Louis-Thomas Kelly in an UrbanToronto.ca article.
+As explained by Louis-Thomas Kelly in an UrbanToronto.ca article, “urban trees planted in soil cells have been found to grow much more quickly, preventing soil compaction and allowing for larger volumes of healthy soil.”
 Soil cells also provide stormwater treatment, using the soil within them to attenuate stormwater, reducing urban runoff while removing pollutants.
+Healthy urban trees and sustainable stormwater management – you might call that a best of both worlds’ scenario.